pokt-network/docs/content/node/faq.md

 {{% notice style="warning" %}}
 Make sure that you're setting the ulimit for the specific account that's running the `pocket` process.

 Configuring the ulimit system-wide might vary depending on your OS.
-Here's a basic tutorial on setting them for linux: [https://rtcamp.com/tutorials/linux/increase-open-files-limit/](https://rtcamp.com/tutorials/linux/increase-open-files-limit/)
+Here's a basic tutorial on [increasing the open files limit on Linux](https://rtcamp.com/tutorials/linux/increase-open-files-limit/).
 {{% /notice %}}

 #### How to calculate the `ulimit`